How to Make Beautiful After Christmas Winter Mantel Decor

 What can I put on my mantle after Christmas?

 After taking down all the Christmas decor and giving a good deep cleaning, I like to pick a focal point in each room to decorate.
-Choosing a focal point really helps me define the cozy winter look I want for the rest of the room.
+Choosing a focal point really helps me define the cozy winter vibe I want for the rest of the room.

 Often, a fireplace or mantel is a special feature in a room.
 As a result, how you decorate it can set the tone for your entire home!